bodylabs/baiji-pod/README.md

 by comparing a local MD5 hash with the remote etag.
 This check is repeated once per day.

-To gain a performance boost, you can configure static buckets, whose contents are never revalidated after download.
+To gain a performance boost, you can configure immutable buckets, whose contents are never revalidated after download.
+The versioned cache uses this feature.

 ```
 import json